About

 I am a writer, theatre artist, and audio producer in the Mountain South.

-Before Grist, I worked as a reporter with the Ohio Valley ReSource and WMMT 88.7 FM in Whitesburg, Kentucky.
+I currently work as an Appalachian Climate Reporter with Grist and Blue Ridge Public Radio.
+Before that, I’ve worked as a Climate Solutions Fellow at Grist, and as a reporter with the Ohio Valley ReSource and WMMT 88.7 FM in Whitesburg, Kentucky.

 I’ve been writing for the stage since college, which might be why I like radio so much.
 Plays I’ve written have appeared onstage courtesy of the Bard College Gravitas Festival, Tiger Lily Theatre, Tennessee Playwrights Studio, and Cattywampus Puppet Council.
 In 2020, I was selected to participate in the Tennessee Playwrights Studio Fellowship, where I workshopped a full-length play.